 Each City department is responsible for training their personnel to perform their job or function when responding to emergencies and disasters.
 This includes training needs assessment, developing training curriculum, scheduling training courses, and conducting training.
 Training can range from basic to advanced, from awareness level to technician/operator, and includes continuing education to maintain licenses and certifications.

-National Incident Management System (NIMS) training will be conducted in accordance with the NIMS Implementation Objectives and Five-Year NIMS Training Plan (available at http://www.fema.gov/emergency/nims/NIMSTrainingCourses.shtm).
+National Incident Management System (NIMS) training will be conducted in accordance with the NIMS System Training Program, which is available at the URL below.
 City departments will ensure they are NIMS compliant.